 You can learn new skills and get experience using them.
-You'll learn crime prevention skills, including the ability to be the eyes and ears for law enforcement.
+You'll learn crime prevention skills, including the ability enforcement.

 Your whole family can get involved.
 There's a role for everyone in Neighborhood Watch.
 Young children can pick up litter and take part in safety programs designed just for them.
 Youth can teach younger children how to stay safe.
 Retirees can operate telephone trees, write newsletters, and keep an eye out for daytime problems.